TrainsForever/TrainsForever-Archive/ns-1067-reading.md

 **May 2023**

 The most recent documented catch of NS 1067 occurred in May 2023.
+NS Chicago Line, Goshen Indiana

 📝 This section highlights one of the best photographs documenting this locomotive.
 Each exhibit will feature a different image chosen from my personal archive.